OscarBataille/Exim-SRS-poisoning/README.md

 - Sender Rewriting Scheme SRS is a mechanism to allow Mail Transfer Agents (MTA) to forward emails without breaking SPF.

 ## Overview of Sender Policy Framework (SPF):
 SPF ensures that a server can use the domain set in the "Envelope From".
-The main benefit is for the actual owner of the domain who may receive unsolicited bounce emails.

 What happens when the "Enveloppe From" address is empty (=> for bounce emails) ?
 Then the EHLO/HELO domain is used for the SPF check.

+The main benefit of SPF is for the actual owner of the domain who may receive unsolicited bounce emails.
+SPF ensures the validity of the bounce emails.

 One issue with SPF is that it can get broken with email forwarders.
 The goal of SRS is to bypass SPF when a bounce email is sent back to a forwarder.

-# Overview of Sender Rewrite Scheme
+# Overview of SRS - Sender Rewrite Scheme

+Example: 2 corporations corp.com and corp2.com communicate via email.
+corp2.com is an MTA configured as a forwarder to corp2.net.

-Example: 2 corporations communicate via email: corp1.com (Whatever MTA) <-> corp2.com (Exim MTA) -> corp2.net (Whatever MTA)
+Schema: corp1.com (Whatever MTA) <-> corp2.com (Exim MTA) -> corp2.net (Whatever MTA)

 alice@corp1.com sends an email to bob@corp2.com

 corp2.com (Exim MTA) forwards the email to bob@corp2.net.
-In order to pass the SPF checks on corp2.net, it rewrites the MAIL FROM address (enveloppe from) with SRS: SRS0=HHH=TT=corp1.com=alice@corp2.com.
-HHH is the SRS hash and TT the timestamp for validity.
+To pass the SPF checks, corp2.com rewrites the MAIL FROM address (enveloppe from) with SRS: SRS0=HHHH=TT=corp1.com=alice@corp2.com.
+HHHH is the SRS hash and TT the timestamp for validity.
-The email coming into corp2.net is checked with SPF.
-Since corp2.com is allowed to use that address, the SPF is validated.
+The email coming into corp2.net is checked with SPF, and since corp2.com is allowed to use that IP address, the SPF is validated.

-If the email coming into bob@corp2.net bounces, the @corp2.net MTA will send a bounce email to the SRS address (@corp2.com). corp2.com will check if the SRS address of the bounce message is correct (SRS-validation) and forward the bounce back to the sender's email (alice@corp1.com), with an empty Enveloppe From (since it is a bounce message).
+If the email coming into bob@corp2.net bounces, the @corp2.net MTA will send a bounce email to the SRS address (@corp2.com).
+**corp2.com will check if the SRS address of the bounce message is correct (SRS-validation) and forward the bounce back to the sender's email (alice@corp1.com), with an empty Enveloppe From (since it is a bounce message).**

+## Attack:
-Attack: An external attacker wants to send a forged bounced email to alice@corp1.com, by making it appear to come from corp2.com.
+An external attacker wants to send a forged bounced email to alice@corp1.com, by making it appear to come from corp2.com.
 By sending a forged bounced email with a poisoned SRS address to corp2.com, the attacker will be able to use the corp2.com's MTA as an open relay and therefore bypass the SPF checks in corp1.com.

+The necessary elements to perform this attack are:

+1. The ability to craft a poisoned SRS address.
+This requires to know the secret used to calculate the SRS hash, or to bruteforce it, or to replay a valid address that was intercepted.
+2. The forwarder's server must accept SRS addresses for inbound emails from an external IP.

--> Effect on DMARC checks
+## Effect on DMARC checks

 The email would pass the DMARC strict SPF alignment check, which would make it likely for our email to arrive in the victim's mailbox.
 If the corp2.com domain has a DMARC "relaxed" policy or a strict SPF alignment policy, then the email would bypass the checks.
 The email may also pass the strict DKIM alignment policy if corp2 automatically DKIM signs the forwarded emails.
-The necessary elements to perform this attack are

-The ability to craft a poisoned SRS address.
-This requires to know the secret used to calculate the SRS hash, or to bruteforce it, or to replay a valid address that was intercepted.
-The forwarder's server must accepts SRS addresses for inbound emails from an external IP.
-How to craft a poisoned SRS email?
+# How to craft a poisoned SRS email?

 **Issue: The Exim native implementation is weak and prone to bruteforce and replay attacks.** Documentation: https://www.exim.org/exim-html-current/doc/html/spec_html/ch-dkim_spf_srs_and_dmarc.html